 Building setback line, front.
-A line delineating the minimum allowable distance between the street right-of-way, or of an official future street right-of-way line, and the front of a building on a lot.
-The front building setback line extends the full width of the lot and is parallel to or concentric with the street right-of-way.
+A line delineating the minimum allowable distance between the street right-of-way line, and the front of a building on a lot.
+The front building setback line extends the full width of the lot and is paralleled to or concentric with the street right-of-way.